simontran7/programming-handbook/computer-systems/data-representation.md

 ### Fields

 - **Signed field**: Represents the positivity, either 0 (for positive) or 1 (for negative).
 - **Biased exponent field**: Determines the power of 2 by which to scale the fraction.
 The exponent is biased, meaning we add a constant to the actual exponent.
+The general formula is $2^{\text{bits allocated for biased exponent} - 1} - 1$.
     - Single precision bias: $2^{8 - 1} - 1 = (127)_{10} $
     - Double precision bias: $2^{11 - 1} - 1_{10} = (1023)_{10}$
     - Quadruple precision bias: $2^{15 - 1} - 1 = (16383)_{10}$